kruize/hpo/README.md

 ![Kruize HPO Architecture](/design/hpoaas.png)
 The current architecture of HPOaaS consists of a thin abstraction layer that provides a common REST API and gRPC interface.
 It provides an interface for integrating with Open Source projects / modules that provide HPO functionality.
 Currently it only supports the Optuna OSS Project.
 It provides a simple HTTP server through which the REST APIs can be accessed.

-HPOaaS supports the following ways of deployment
+Kruize HPO supports the following ways of deployment
 - Bare Metal
 - Container
 - Kubernetes (Minikube)